Skip to main content

 Nettare is a West Town cafe, bottle shop, and evening restaurant that leans on Midwestern-sourced ingredients for Italian- and Mediterranean-inspired plates.
 By night, the sunlit room shifts into an intimate setting for low-key birthdays, date nights, and wine-focused gatherings.

-Grilled Lamb with Seasonal Sweet Potatoes, Chickpea Fritters, House-Made Focaccia with Lamb Sausage
+Must-Try Dishes: Grilled Lamb with Seasonal Sweet Potatoes, Chickpea Fritters, House-Made Focaccia with Lamb Sausage

-What makes it special: All-day cafe and bottle shop that turns into an intimate, regionally sourced dinner spot.
+What Makes it Special: All-day cafe and bottle shop that turns into an intimate, regionally sourced dinner spot.